olivecha/guitarsounds/paper/paper.md

 - Visualize sounds features relevant to musical instrument design, such as:
     - Linear and logarithmic time envelope
     - Octave bands Fourier transform
-    - time-dependent damping
+    - Time-dependent damping
 - Divide sounds in frequency bands to analyze variations in temporal behaviour for different frequency ranges.
 - Extract the Fourier transform peaks of a harmonic signal using a custom peak finding algorithm.
 - Extract numerical values for certain features such as the Helmholtz cavity frequency of a guitar.
 - Provide an easy-to-use signal processing API to compute new features meeting specific needs by providing acess to lower level features and handling the differences between sound files, such as the file sample rate.

 Specifically, the API provides 5 classes nested together : `SoundPack`, `Sound`, `Signal` and `Plot`.
-Starting from the innermost class, the `Plot` class handles the low level plotting of specific features, such as plotting the FFT of a sound file.
+Starting from the innermost class, the `Plot` class handles the low level plotting of specific features, such as plotting the Fast Fourier Transform (FFT) of a sound file.
 The `Signal` class is used to store the data of an array corresponding to a single signal.
 For example, if a sound file is read and filtered, the array resulting from the filtering operation will be stored in a new instance of the `Signal` class.
 An instance of the `Plot` class is constructed for each `Signal` class instance and stored as an attribute of the `Signal` class.